 DeltaMLBench: Can AI Agents Improve on Published ML Research?

-Last year we released the ML Research Benchmark, which showed that AI agents could follow complex ML research instructions and produce baselines, but couldn't perform non-trivial research iterations.
-The natural next question: what happens when you give agents real research repositories and ask them to beat the published results?
+Last year we released the ML Research Benchmark, which showed that AI agents could follow complex ML research instructions and produce baselines but could not perform non-trivial research iterations.
+The natural follow-up question is what happens when agents are given real research repositories and asked to beat the published results.

-That's DeltaMLBench — a benchmark of 50 tasks drawn from real Papers With Code repositories, where the goal isn't just reproduction but measurable improvement over published baselines.
-We evaluated frontier models (Claude Sonnet 4, Claude Opus 4, and GPT-5) across two agent scaffoldings and found that agents can now genuinely improve on published work in some cases — but the path there is messier than you'd expect.
+DeltaMLBench is a benchmark of 50 tasks drawn from real Papers With Code repositories where the goal is not reproduction but measurable improvement over published baselines.
+We evaluated frontier models (Claude Sonnet 4, Claude Opus 4, and GPT-5) across two agent scaffoldings and found that agents can now achieve genuine improvements on published work in some cases, though the path to those improvements is less clean than one might expect.

 Each task in DeltaMLBench pairs a peer-reviewed paper with its open-source repository, dataset, and the evaluation metric reported in the publication.
-Agents get the PDF, the code, and the data.
-Their job: make the numbers go up (or down, for loss metrics).
+Agents receive the PDF, the code, and the data.
+Their objective: improve the reported metric.

 This is deliberately harder than prior benchmarks in several ways.
-There's no clean starter template — agents navigate heterogeneous codebases with varying framework choices, documentation quality, and dependency structures.
-The tasks span computer vision, NLP, graph learning, time series forecasting, molecular property prediction, anomaly detection, and more.
-And the evaluation metric is percentage improvement over the published baseline, not a binary pass/fail.
+There is no clean starter template; agents must navigate heterogeneous codebases with varying framework choices, documentation quality, and dependency structures.
+The tasks span computer vision, NLP, graph learning, time series forecasting, molecular property prediction, anomaly detection, and other domains.
+The evaluation metric is percentage improvement over the published baseline, not a binary pass/fail.

 Two Agent Architectures